FENECON Commercial 92 — Assembly and Operating Instructions

 -

 The heat can cause insulation to melt and the safety ventilation to be damaged.
-This can lead to overheating, explosion or fire in the battery modules.
+This can lead to overheating, explosion or fire on the battery modules.

 -